bsuriyakuts/bsuriyakuts/README.md

 **Project Name: Machine Learning based image classification to detect skin diseases:**

-**Project Description**: LuminDX is an AI-based health care services company that helps users and physicians make smarter choices in addressing skin diseases from a smartphone photo.
+**Project Description**: It is an AI-based health care services company that helps users and physicians make smarter choices in addressing skin diseases from a smartphone photo.
 Our team implemented an unsupervised image classification model for them that enabled the deep learning algorithm to auto-classify their images and improve the accuracy of its prediction capabilities.

 **Technologies Used:** Shell Scripts, Python3.7, KNN algorithm